merc1er/epita-courses/README.md

 	We have two languages L1 and L2:
 	L1 .
 L2 = {u . v | u ϵ L1 and v ϵ L2}

-	|L| = the number of words in L. :warning: It can be infinity
+	|L| = the number of words in L. ⚠️ It can be infinity

 	L.L = L²